 |Development BuildA development build includes debug symbols and enables the Profiler.
 More info

 See in Glossary

-|Enable this option to include debug symbols and the ProfilerA window that helps you to optimize your game.
+|Enable this setting to include scripting debug symbols and the ProfilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
 For example, it can report the percentage of time spent rendering, animating or in your game logic.
 More info

-|Deep Profiling||Enable this setting to turn on Deep Profiling in the Profiler.
+|Deep Profiling Support||Enable this setting to turn on Deep Profiling in the Profiler.
 This makes the Profiler instrument every function call in your application and returns more detailed profiling data.
 When you enable Deep Profiling Support, it might slow down script execution.
 This setting is only available if you enable Development Build.|

 |Compress the data in your Project when you build the Player.
-This includes AssetsAny media or data that can be used in your game or Project.
-An Asset may come from a file created outside of Unity, such as a 3D model, an audio file or an image.
+This includes AssetsAny media or data that can be used in your game or project.
+An asset may come from a file created outside of Unity, such as a 3D Model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info